 There are many layers to the Kubernetes infrastructure and it’s important to ensure the security of each one.
 Even if you achieve perfect security at one layer, the cluster is still vulnerable to attack if other layers are lax.

-The cluster nodes are critical components of the cluster to secure because they contain your organization’s running applications and credentials to communicate with the greater cluster.
-Common security misconfigurations or simple outdated packages with CVEs allow attackers to compromise the cluster nodes, which can result in business disruption or compromised secrets/customer data.
+The cluster nodes are critical components of the cluster to secure.
+This is because they contain your organization’s running applications and credentials to communicate with the greater cluster.
+Common security misconfigurations or simple outdated packages with CVEs allow attackers to compromise the cluster nodes.
+Which can result in business disruption or compromised secrets/customer data.

 CVEs, CVEs, CVEs